kromond/OptiSkelForUEScripts/README.md

     + sound
     + ...

-or put them anywhere in your Maya script path or do like I do and put them anywhere and update your Maya script path like this: import sys
+or do like I do and put them anywhere and update your Maya script path like this in the maya script editor right at the start: import sys
 ```
 from pathlib import Path